 Alimony Enforcement in Florida on Behalf of the Paying Spouse

 If you are delinquent on your alimony payments, we will defend against an enforcement action and work to have the alimony court order modified.
-The Kramer Law Firm will work closely with you to help you avoid potential consequences of contempt, and assist you in confronting financial matters that are affecting your ability to pay.
+The New Future Divorce & Family Law Firm will work closely with you to help you avoid potential consequences of contempt, and assist you in confronting financial matters that are affecting your ability to pay.

 For example, perhaps through no fault of your own you lost your job.
 You cannot afford to pay the entire alimony amount each month, but are willing to pay a portion of the amount, perhaps using your unemployment benefits or other means.
 Technically, you may be in contempt.
 However, by applying the law we can help you prove that you are not in willful contempt, and you have put forth effort to pay to the best of your ability.

-The Kramer Law Firm Will Defend Your Rights
+The New Future Divorce & Family Law Firm Will Defend Your Rights

 Contact us for help with alimony enforcement in Florida.
-Whether you need representation because you have not met your alimony obligations, or you need help enforcing a court order for alimony, the Kramer Law Firm will protect your rights aggressively.
+Whether you need representation because you have not met your alimony obligations, or you need help enforcing a court order for alimony, the New Future Divorce & Family Law Firm will protect your rights aggressively.